-Notes in Avoiding RNase Contamination
+Notes in avoiding RNase contamination

 RNases are ubiquitous and very stable enzymes and generally do not need cofactors for enzymatic activity.
 While endogenous RNases are denatured during the lysis step and removed subsequently during RNA purification, care must be taken to avoid introducing exogenous RNases during RNA preparation, especially during the final wash and elution steps.
 The work area and the pipette set must be free of RNases, such as those often used in plasmid isolation.
 Use RNase-free pipette tips, preferably those with an aerosol barrier.
 The surface of the skin and the dust in the air can also be sources of RNase contamination.
 Always wear gloves and change them frequently.
 Keep bottles and tubes closed when not in use.
-Additional information on avoiding RNase contamination and working with RNA can be found in the References listed in this user guide.
+Additional information on avoiding RNase contamination and working with RNA can be found in the References listed at the end of this technical bulletin.